angeld23/zubin.py/README.md

 # zubin.py
 Zubin.py is an open-source framework for displaying a grayscale 128x128 image of Tally Hall member Zubin Sedghi made entirely in Python.
+It serves no other purpose.

 # Dependancies
 zubin.py's only dependancy is `Pillow`.